abarkat99/KB220_TECHNOspired/README.md

 # Student-Grievance-Support-System

-A Web Application for students to submit their grievances and for redressors to redress the same\
+A Web Application for students to submit their grievances and for redressors to redress the same.

 ### Steps to run:
 1) Clone it
-2) In the terminal, type the following commands: cd studentg pip3 install -r requirements.txt python3 manage.py runserver
+2) In the terminal, type the following commands: cd studentg\
+pip3 install -r requirements.txt\
+python3 manage.py runserver\
 3) By default, this server will be for student.
 For Redressal Body: redressal.localhost:8000
 For Admin: admin.localhost:8000